carsnl/NewsPortal/README.md

 At writing, the developer is a 2nd year university student.
 The purpose of creating NewsPortal was to learn the basics of handling API requests and front-end web development in a self-learning environment, as preparation for future university modules.
 NewsPortal was created using JavaScript, HTML, CSS and [NewsAPI](https://newsapi.org/).

+#### Features:
+- All news articles are presented in a single page.
+Just keep scrolling!
+- Each article is presented the same way - concise and informative to allow users to compare articles quickly.
+- Customise searches by adjusting the search filters.
+- Click on any article to read more.

 ## Preview <a name="preview">

 #### GIF Preview